-South Korea offers talks with defiant North ahead of Olympics
+South Korea offers talks with North ahead of Olympics

 “DEEP BREATH” NEEDED

+Analysts said Kim’s address was an attempt to weaken the U.S.-South Korean alliance.

-Chun Yung-woo, a former South Korean national security adviser, said Seoul should have taken more time before answering.
+Chun Yung-woo, a former South Korean national security adviser, said Seoul should have taken more time before reacting to Kim’s comments.

 “I regret the government had even lost the flexibility to spend one day or two taking a deep breath and meticulously analyzing Kim Jong Un’s ulterior motive before hastily issuing a welcoming statement,” he said.